Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 Now that you know what is expected of you as a driver on Minnesota’s roadways it is time to start crunching numbers.

-According to Business Insider, Minnesota ranks 19th in the nation when it comes to how much Americans are paying for car insurance premiums annually.
+According to Business Insider, Minnesota ranks 19th in the nation in terms of the amount Americans pay for car insurance premiums annually.

-This is good news for residents of the North Star State because it means that, on the whole, the cost of car insurance in Minnesota is below the national average.
+This is good news for residents of the North Star State because it means that, overall, the cost of car insurance in Minnesota is below the national average.

 Car insurance rates have remained pretty consistent as a percentage of income over the last few years as well.